Table of Contents

 Loneliness has little to do with being alone.
 One can be alone without being lonely, and one can be lonely in a crowded room.
 Loneliness is, therefore, a state of mind.
 Whatever the cause of loneliness, the cure is the comforting fellowship of Christ.
 That sweet loving relationship with our Heavenly Father has reassured and encouraged millions who suffered from loneliness.

 Jesus is the friend who lays down His life for His friends (John 15:13-15), who “sticks closer than a brother” (Proverbs 18:24), and who has promised never to leave us or forsake us but to be with us until the end of the age (Matthew 28:20).

-The first spiritual step for dealing with loneliness is to pray and draw near to God for He promised to draw near to you (James 4:8).
+The first spiritual step for dealing with loneliness is to pray and draw near to God by studying His Word (John 14:5) for He promised to draw near to you (James 4:8).
 Reconnect with Him spiritually and ask Him to fill the void you feel and He will heal your aches.
 Ask for the Holy Spirit who is our Comforter (Psalm 25:16).

 The third step is to be friendly to others (Proverbs 18:24).
 People need people.
 Reach out to people and you will be a continual source of blessing to others and to yourself.

 The following Bible verses have helped many who are suffering from loneliness: